Nick Jennings (computer scientist): Education and early life

 Jennings was born in London.
 He grew up on the Isle of Portland in Dorset and attended Weymouth Grammar School.
 He studied for an undergraduate degree in computer science at the University of Exeter and his PhD was from the Department of Electronic Engineering at Queen Mary, University of London.

 Research and career

-His research is on developing AI systems for large-scale, open and dynamic environments.
-In particular, he focuses on endowing individual autonomous agents with the ability to act and interact in flexible ways and with building systems that contain both humans and software agents.
-He has been involved with deployments of systems in domains such as business process management, smart energy systems, sensor networks, disaster response, telecommunications, citizen science and eDefence—and generally advocating the area of agent-oriented software engineering.
-His most recent project, ORCHID, developed the science of Human-Agent Collectives (HACs) in which humans and software agents collaborate in seamless partnerships.
+His research focus is on developing AI systems for large-scale, open and dynamic environments.
+In particular, on endowing individual autonomous agents with the ability to act and interact in flexible ways, and with building systems that contain both humans and software agents that work together in partnership.

+His systems have been used to save lives in the aftermath of disasters, to win Olympic medals for Team GB, and to monitor the impact of climate change on glaciers.